Chittor Fort: Other sights

 Close to Vijay Sthamba is the Meera Temple, or the Meerabai Temple.
 Rana Khumba built it in an ornate Indo-Aryan architectural style.
 It is associated with the mystic saint-poet Mirabai who was an ardent devotee of Krishna and dedicated her entire life to His worship.
 She composed and sang lyrical bhajans called Meera Bhajans.
-The popular legend associated with her is that with blessings of Krishna, she survived after consuming poison sent to her by her evil brother-in-law.
+The popular legend associated with her is that with the blessings of Krishna, she survived after consuming poison sent to her by her evil brother-in-law.
 The larger temple in the same compound is the Kumbha Shyam Temple (Varaha Temple).
 The pinnacle of the temple is in pyramid shape.
 A picture of Meerabai praying before Krishna has now been installed in the temple.

 Across from Padmini's Palace is the Kalika Mata Temple.
-Originally, a Sun Temple dated to the 8th century dedicated to Surya (the Sun God) was destroyed in the 14th century.
+Originally, a Sun Temple, dated to the 8th century, dedicated to Surya (the Sun God), was destroyed in the 14th century.
 It was rebuilt as a Kali temple.

-Another temple on the west side of the fort is an old temple dedicated to the goddess Tulja Bhavani built by Vanvir Singh.
+Another temple on the west side of the fort is an old temple dedicated to the goddess Tulja Bhavani, built by Vanvir Singh.
 The Tope Khana (cannon foundry) is located next to this temple in a courtyard, where a few old cannons are still seen.

 Culture

-The fort and the city of Chittorgarh host the biggest Rajput festival called the "Jauhar Mela".
+The fort and the city of Chittorgarh host the biggest Rajput festival called the "Jauhar Meala".
 It takes place annually on the anniversary of one of the jauhars, but no specific name has been given to it.
 It is generally believed that it commemorates Padmavati's jauhar, which is most famous.
 This festival is held primarily to commemorate the bravery of Rajput ancestors and all three jauhars which happened at Chittorgarh Fort.
-A huge number of Rajputs, which include the descendants of most of the princely families, hold a procession to celebrate the Jauhar.
+A huge number of Rajputs, who include the descendants of most of the princely families, hold a procession to celebrate the Jauhar.
 It has also become a forum to air one's views on the current political situation in the country.

-Six forts of Rajasthan, namely, Amber Fort, Chittorgarh Fort, Gagron Fort, Jaisalmer Fort, Kumbhalgarh and Ranthambore Fort were included in the UNESCO World Heritage Site list during the 37th meeting of the World Heritage Committee in Phnom Penh in June 2013.
+Six forts of Rajasthan, namely, Amber Fort, Chittorgarh Fort, Gagron Fort, Jaisalmer Fort, Kumbhalgarh, and Ranthambore Fort were included in the UNESCO World Heritage Site list during the 37th meeting of the World Heritage Committee in Phnom Penh in June 2013.
 They were recognized as a serial cultural property and examples of Rajput military hill architecture.

 The ruined city of the Cold Lairs from The Jungle Book by Rudyard Kipling, where the protagonist Mowgli is taken to after being kidnapped by the Bandar-log, is noted by the Kipling Society to have possibly been based on Chittorgarh Fort, which Kipling personally visited in 1887, and would have been relatively close to the Aravalli Range also located in Rajasthan, the original setting of the Jungle Books before Kipling changed it to the hills of Seoni in Madhya Pradesh.